ang3lfco/ecommerce/README.md

 # E-commerce
-This is a full-featured e-commerce system with separate frontend and admin panel.
+This is a fullstack e-commerce system with separate frontend and admin panel.
 It allows users to browse products, add them to the cart, and place orders, while administrators can manage orders, products, and more.

 ## Live Demo